Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Methods for Isolated Dynamic VHGR

 \section{Methods for Isolated Dynamic VHGR}

-Unlike static VHGR approaches, which often fail to capture temporal dynamics and struggle with motion-based gestures, recent advances in \textbf{Isolated Dynamic Vision-based Hand Gesture Recognition (IDVHGR)} have focused on recognizing individual gesture instances from spatiotemporal inputs such as RGB video sequences or skeleton joint trajectories.
+Unlike SHGR approaches, which fail to capture temporal dynamics and struggle with dynamic gestures, recent advances in \textbf{Isolated Dynamic Vision-based Hand Gesture Recognition (IDHGR)} have focused on recognizing individual gesture instances from spatiotemporal inputs such as RGB video sequences or skeleton joint trajectories.

 When gestures are part of a sign language, the task is referred to as Isolated Sign Language Recognition (ISLR).
 A notable distinction is that ISLR models frequently leverage both manual features (e.g., hand movements) and non-manual features (e.g., facial expressions, upper body motion), which can significantly enhance recognition accuracy.
 As a result, many ISLR approaches go beyond hand-centric analysis to incorporate richer contextual cues.